rileyedmunds/MNIST/README.md

 ## Introduction

-simple feedforward gradient descent with backprop (not vectorized)
+simple feedforward gradient descent with backprop (not vectorized, not optimized)

 accuracy: 95% (9516/10000)